 Committee co-chairs designate a scribe to take notes during each HSC meeting.
-Meeting documentation (approved by co-chairs with input from HSC members) is distributed to HSC members for review at least one week prior to the next HSC meeting.
+Meeting documentation (approved by co-chairs with input from HSC members) is saved for documentation and review in HSC Microsoft Teams folder.

-Meeting documentation includes, (but is not limited to):
+Meeting documentation includes. (but is not limited to):

-- HSC meeting attendance and identification of voting members present. - Approval of previous meeting documentation. - The outcome of any votes taken during the meeting. - Topics discussed during the meeting with action items and member assignment(s). - · Review/disposition/action taken on staffing complaints reviewed during each HSC meeting with tracking
+- HSC meeting attendance and identification of voting members present. - Approval of previous meeting documentation. - The outcome of any votes taken during the meeting. - Topics discussed during the meeting with action items and member assignment(s). - Review/disposition/action taken on staffing complaints reviewed during each HSC meeting.
 Written documents containing confidential information are not removed from the meeting or shared with individuals who are not members of the HSC.
-All committee documentation, including meeting documentation and staffing complaint tracking logs are retained for a minimum of three years and consistent with the hospitals' document retention policies.
+All committee documentation, including meeting documentation and staffing complaint tracking logs are retained for a minimum of three years and consistent with the hospitals' document retention policies